numbas/editor-docs/source/custom-part-types/reference.rst

 They appear in the question editor's :guilabel:`Marking settings` tab for any parts of this type.

 Each setting produces a JME value which can be used to set up the part type's :ref:`answer input <custom-part-type-answer-input>` and in the :ref:`marking algorithm <custom-part-type-marking>`.
+There is a dictionary variable called ``settings`` with keys for each setting.
 For example, a setting with name ``correct_answer`` will be available as ``settings["correct_answer"]``.

 The following fields are common to all setting types: